-If the program is And the expenses are Then the expense is ALTCS SSI-MAO MSP AHCCCS FTW Depreciation; Federal, state, or local income tax payments; Entertainment expenses; Business use of a paragraph years and paragraph.
-Not allowed as a deduction from gross self-employment income.
-Adult Caretaker Relative Pregnant Woman Child KidsCare personal vehicle, based on actual mileage; • Cost of purchasing capital equipment; • Payments on the principal of loans; and • Carryover of previous Allowed as a deduction from gross self-employment income. year's losses.
+If the program is And the expenses are Then the expense is ALTCS SSI-MAO MSP AHCCCS FTW Depreciation; Federal, state, or local income tax payments; Entertainment expenses; Business use of a Not allowed as a deduction from gross self-employment income.
+Adult Caretaker Relative Pregnant Woman Child KidsCare personal vehicle, based on actual mileage; Cost of purchasing capital equipment; Payments on the principal of loans; and Carryover of previous year's losses.
+Allowed as a deduction from gross self-employment income.